 In conjunction with the Japanese market, the US stock market declined through the same period, and the ASX200 fell approximately 8% as well.
 It did recover, however within a month only to then change primary trend and decline through to the end of the year, where the unprecedented September ‘11 terrorist attacks caused a global market shock.

 Revision of stock market activity following some of the more key natural disasters highlights specific causes and reactions.
 There is no doubt that local economies feel the impact of human and property loss.
-In most cases, the property loss is supported by economic aid and insurances.
+In most cases, the property loss is support by economic aid and insurances.
 The human loss, on the other hand, is irreplaceable.

 How will the Stock Market be effected?